gbenroscience/ParserNG/parser-ng-sql/README.md

 small set of ParserNG expression evaluators, then lets you run that compiled query against as many `VectorSchemaRoot` batches as you like.
 It is not, and is not trying to become, a database: there is no catalog, no `JOIN`, no `INSERT`/`UPDATE`/`DELETE`, no transactions.
-There is exactly one job — turning a `SELECT` statement into a fast, reusable, vectorized computation over an Arrow batch you already have in hand — and it is built to do that job well rather than to do many jobs adequately.
+There is exactly one job;
+turning a `SELECT` statement into a fast, reusable, vectorized computation over an Arrow batch you already have in hand; and it is built to do that job well rather than to do many jobs adequately.

 ```java